timmywil/timmywil.com/content/blog/Automate-React-Native-Deployment-Part-1/index.md

 ```
 <p></p>

-Next, double check [git authentication][semantic-release-git-authentication], which mainly involves making sure some git environment variables are set.
+Next, double check [git authentication][semantic-release-git-authentication], which involves setting some environment variables.
 Then create a GitHub token for semantic-release-bot.
 The [@semantic-release/github docs][semantic-release-github] explain how to do this.
 Specifically, follow [this guide][creating-github-token] and set `GH_TOKEN` in your environment.

 Finally, the config.
 Here's an example config to use for semantic-release.
 Replace `$PROJECTNAME` with your own project name.